AliBasicCoder/super-svelte-router/README.md

 the router will pass the following props:

 - authStatus
-  represents the status of authentication if it's 0 authenticator returned a promise and it's pending if it's -1 authentication failed
+  a string that represents the status of authentication if `pending` authenticator returned a promise and it's pending if `fail` authentication failed if `error` authenticator returned a promise and it reject
 - error (optional)
   represents an error if authenticator returned a promise and it reject
 - params